Panspermia

-Panspermia (from Ancient Greek πᾶν (pan) 'all' and σπέρμα (sperma) 'seed') is the hypothesis, first proposed in the 5th century BCE by the Greek philosopher Anaxagoras, that life exists throughout the Universe, distributed by space dust, meteoroids, asteroids, comets, and planetoids, as well as by spacecraft carrying unintended contamination by microorganisms.
-Panspermia is a fringe theory with little support amongst mainstream scientists.
-Critics argue that it does not answer the question of the origin of life but merely places it on another celestial body.
-It is also criticized because it cannot be tested experimentally.
+Panspermia (from Ancient Greek πᾶν (pan) 'all' and σπέρμα (sperma) 'seed') is the hypothesis that life exists throughout the universe, distributed by cosmic dust, meteoroids, asteroids, comets, and planetoids, as well as by spacecraft carrying unintended contamination by microorganisms, known as directed panspermia.
+The theory argues that life did not originate on Earth, but instead evolved somewhere else and seeded life as we know it.